 “Oh, I have all the time in the world and when I tell you, you will have all the time to focus.
 I have given Charles a heads-up too.”

-Oh crap, which means I will hear from him to which means he will be yelling at me.
+Oh crap, which means I will hear from him which means he will be yelling at me.
 Just wonderful, what a way to end a raining, cold day here in Scotland.

 “I would recommend to you that if you are driving Bridgett to find a place to pull over because when I am done, you will have a fit.
 I will guarantee it.”